 Certain projects and grant applications benefit from a comprehensive review of local workforce readiness, project workforce skills requirements and overall economic impact.
 Evaluating a project’s impact, specifically through Economic Impact Analysis, allows a CBP to tell the story of positive effects a project or facility can have on the local economy.
 Economic Impact Analysis provides insight to guide workforce development plans and quantify direct, indirect and induced project impacts.
 This way, a client can confidently say how much money developing client’s project will inject into a community.

-TRC’s AnalyzEJ tool allows for swift and thorough analysis of study areas for presence of DACs and production of figures creating a more impactful CBP.
+TRC’s AnalyzEJ tool allows for swift and thorough analysis of study areas for the presence of DACs and production of figures, creating a more impactful CBP.
+This Esri-based mapping tool features custom layers designed to support CBP and Justice40 development.
+By identifying and assessing existing community demographics and burdens among community demographics, the AnalyzEJ tool can link funding opportunities to enhance community benefit plans.

 TRC’s in-depth research facilitates connections with local labor groups, concerned citizens groups, and other key community members.
-TRC is dedicated to ensuring, that as the project progresses, there is a roadmap for ensuring the client knows the community and that the community knows the client.
-Ultimately, the community’s involvement will build trust and support for the project among members, ensuring its success.
+TRC is dedicated to ensuring that as the project progresses, there is a roadmap for the client to get to know the community and for the community to learn about the client.
+Ultimately, the community’s involvement will build trust and support for the project among members, encouraging its success.
 By incorporating Specific, Measurable, Achievable, Relevant and Time-Bound (SMART) goals, CBPs provide opportunities for accountability and transparency.

 Work does not stop with the development of the CBP.
 TRC supports the critical CBP implementation to help project teams build lasting relationships within host communities.
 Additionally, TRC provides expertise to quantify and track the benefits from projects to meet grant funding requirements.
 A consistent approach to benefits tracking also promotes community confidence, by using interim reporting to ensure accountability allowing for more frequent and effective community outreach.
 TRC provides insights from project-specific jobs and wage data (from client and vendors), economic impact modeling, publicly available Census data, DACs from CEQ’s Climate and Economic Justice Screening Tool, and Department of Energy’s Community Reporter and agency frameworks.